Florida Housing Market Predictions for 2026 & Beyond

 • Its population surged 3% from 2022 to 2023, reaching 409,959 residents.

-• With this growth rate, the U.S. Census Bureau ranked Ocala the fourth among the fastest-growing U.S. metro areas during this period.
+• With this growth rate, the U.S. Census Bureau ranked Ocala fourth among the fastest-growing U.S. metro areas during this period.

 Ocala’s housing market